syslogic/androidx-github/README.md

 This is an unofficial Android client for GitHub API, which utilizes the AndroidX & Retrofit2 libraries.<br/>
 - by default, one can browse the own repositories and workflows.
-- by default, one can browse Android/Kotlin/Gradle projects, but it also features an editor for bookmarks.
+- by default, one can browse Android/Kotlin/Gradle projects, but it features an editor for bookmarks.
 - it generally supports git operations (check out only, so far), see [jgit](https://javadoc.io/doc/org.eclipse.jgit/org.eclipse.jgit/6.2.0.202206071550-r/org.eclipse.jgit/module-summary.html).

 ### Debug Builds